 We arrived at the camp late in the evening on the third day and were glad to get there.
-The log camp was warm and comfortable.
+The logging camp was warm and comfortable.

 The four men that were to fish there had arrived ahead of us.
 They were all busy preparing for fishing, fixing leads and floats, and cutting and hauling in wood to last us for the winter.